7 Day Digital Detox Printable (How to Stay Off Your Phone)

 Turn off your phone at 7 p.m. and spend the time engaging with your family and taking care of yourself.
 A good book and a hot bath will feed your soul much more than scrolling your Instagram feed.

 Charge your phone outside your room while you sleep so you aren’t tempted to check it if you wake up.
-If you’re thinking this won’t work for you because you wake up using your phone alarm, buy an inexpensive alarm clock like one of these.
+If you’re thinking this won’t work for you because you wake up using your phone alarm, buy an inexpensive alarm clock like the one I mention at the end of my Healthy Morning Routine Post.

 Leave the Phone Off In the Morning

-The way you start your morning determines the rest of your day.
-Begin the habit today of leaving your phone off for the first 30 minutes to an hour after you wake up.
+The way you start your morning determines the rest of your day, so why not leave your phone off for the first 30 minutes to an hour after you wake up.

 Join The Peaceful Mom Community HERE to print your 7 Day Digital Detox Checklist!

-(If you’re already a subscriber, you can find the link to your Member Bonuses at the end of your Peaceful Mom emails.)
+(If you’re already a subscriber, you can find the link in your welcome email.)

-Going through the 7 Day Digital Detox once will probably not be enough, and if you’re like most people, you will simply read this information and never take action on it.
+Going through the 7 Day Digital Detox once will probably not be enough, and if you’re like most people, you’ll simply read this information and never take action on it.

 Pin or Bookmark This Post & Schedule a Check-Up.